TL&DR: The new release of netsim-tools includes unnumbered interfaces, configuration modules, and OSPF configuration.

 - Start doing the real testing instead of wasting time building and configuring a lab.

 Finally, no job is finished until the paperwork is done.
 I probably spent way more time writing the documentation than code, but in the end, it paid off.
 While “wasting” time on documentation, I figured out (and fixed) a few quirks in the system.
 I also made parameter inheritance much more flexible than what Ansible inventory groups could do.

 Finally, Job#4: Commit, merge, push.
 Hope you’ll find the new release useful and install and use it ;) – if you do, I’d appreciate hearing from you.
 You could also open a GitHub issue if there’s something you’d like to see in an upcoming release (no promises, though).

-- Added pointers to new netlab CLI introduced with release 0.8.
+- Replaced old CLI commands with netlab CLI introduced with release 0.8.